-If you did not use the property as a home, you can deduct all your expenses for the rental part, subject to the At-Risk Rules and the Passive Activity Loss Rules explained earlier.
+If you did not use the unit as a home, you can deduct all your expenses for the rental part, subject to the at-risk rules and the passive activity loss rules explained earlier.

-If you did use the property as a home and rented the unit out for fewer than 15 days in 2012, do not report the rental income and do not deduct any rental expenses.
+If you did use the unit as a home and rented the unit out for fewer than 15 days in 2013, do not report the rental income and do not deduct any rental expenses.
 If you itemize deductions on Schedule A, you can deduct allowable interest, taxes, and casualty losses.

-If you did use the property as a home and rented the unit out for at least 15 days in 2012, you may not be able to deduct all your rental expenses.
+If you did use the unit as a home and rented the unit out for 15 or more days in 2013, you may not be able to deduct all your rental expenses.
 You can deduct all the following expenses for the rental part on Schedule E.